 Jesus states that no one can be a true disciple unless he or she first ‘hates father, mother, wife, husband, children, brothers, sisters and even his or her own life’.
 Family ties can become idolatrous when we allow these bonds to get in the way of the higher dictates of Love and respect within our common destiny with creation and as the human family.

-For all its sacredness and importance, natural family must always be subservient to the higher family, the family of charity.
+For all its sacredness and importance, the natural family must always be subservient to the higher family, the family formed of charity.
 Jesus, himself, clearly affirms this when he says, “Who are my mother, and brother and sisters?
 Those who hear the word of God and keep it!”
 This is God’s project and the blueprint for our journey into the Heart of Love.

 We all belong to families.
 Many kinds of relationships bond us to certain people and separate us from others.
-Blood, ethnic origins, language, gender, country, religion, political affiliation, ideology, a shared cause, a shared enemy, a shared history, or even a shared wound; these divide us from some and form us into a certain natural family with others.
+Blood, ethnic origins, language, gender, country, religion, political affiliation, ideology, a shared cause, a shared enemy, a shared history, or even a shared wound; divide us from some and form us into a certain natural family with others.

 This is the process by which we exclude others and create scapegoats.
 Family is sacred, but, unless these relationships submit and are moulded to the higher call to Love and respect, it becomes the golden calf.
 It is then that we follow our ambitions away from God’s blueprint for God’s family, creation, and our lives.
-This other road leads to much suffering, sadness, and ultimate despair.
+This other road leads to war, much suffering, sadness, and ultimate despair.

 At this time when very little is considered sacred or holy, we must seek to understand what it means to be holy, to be blessed… to identify tangible practices in our lives where we, together with parents, grandparents, foster parents, family members, and children come together to learn that some things are sacred, deserving of our reverence and worship… while others must be discarded.